Types and Causes of PI

 Some of the more common types of primary immunodeficiency (PI) include selective IgA deficiency, common variable immune deficiency (CVID), X-linked agammaglobulinemia (XLA), and severe combined immunodeficiency (SCID).1

-PI is different from secondary immunodeficiencies, which are caused by other conditions (such as diseases or consequence of medication use), whereas PI is caused by an intrinsic defect in the immune system, and is typically inherited.1
+PI is different from secondary immunodeficiencies, which are caused by other conditions (such as diseases or consequence of medication use), whereas PI is caused by a defect in the immune system, and can be inherited.1

 There's relief with diagnosis.

 Primary immunodeficiency was once thought to be very rare, but now it is considered more common.
 As PI awareness with physicians continues to grow, more people are getting diagnosed.1 In a 2007 Immune Deficiency Foundation survey, it was estimated that a quarter million people in the United States have been diagnosed with PI,2 and the U.S. National Institutes of Health estimate that ~500,000 cases of PI remain undiagnosed.3

 When testing for PI, doctors will typically ask about your family history and do a physical exam.
 They may order blood tests to check if your red and white blood cells, antibodies, and immune system are working properly.
 These tests are important for your doctor to confirm a diagnosis of PI.1

 If you have been diagnosed, these tests help determine which type of PI you may have.
 Once the tests are complete, and the PI diagnosis is confirmed, your doctor will recommend the best treatment options for your specific type of PI.